Fähnrich

 Fähnrich (/de/) is an officer candidate rank in the Austrian Bundesheer and German Bundeswehr.
 The word Fähnrich comes from an older German military title, Fahnenträger (flag bearer), and first became a distinct military rank in Germany on 1 January 1899.
 However, Fähnrich ranks are often incorrectly compared with the rank of ensign, which shares a similar etymology but is a full-fledged (albeit junior) commissioned officer rank.

 In the German Landsknecht armies, recorded from ca. 1480, the equivalent rank of a Cornet existed.
 The cornet carried the troop standard, also known as a "cornet".

 The rank also exists in a few other European military organizations, often with historical ties to the German system.
 Examples are the Netherlands, Denmark, Sweden, Norway, and Finland (see Fänrik).
 The French Army has a similar position called an Aspirant.

 In the Finnish Army and Air Force, Vänrikki (Fänrik) is the lowest commissioned officer rank, which is granted to the soldiers in the national service that have completed their reserve officer course on the day they are released from their 347-day service.
 Finnish Vänrikki are thus of equal rank to the German lieutenant (also a platoon leader).

 Austria

 Austrian Bundesheer

-Fähnrich, short Fhr, is the lowest commissioned officer rank in the Austrian Armed Forces.
+Fähnrich, short Fhr, is a military student officer rank held by students at the Theresian Military Academy.